Jahans3/use-simple-state/README.md

 A simple, dependency-free state manager for React using hooks.

-Note: includes react@16.7.0-alpha.2 and react-dom@16.7.0-alpha.2 as peer dependencies.
-Once 16.7 ships this will be updated.
+*Note: includes react@16.7.0-alpha.2 as a peer dependency.
+Once 16.7 ships this will be updated to simply use the latest version of React.*

 * [Installation](#installation)
 * [Getting Started](#getting-started)
 * [API](#api)

 ## Installation
-Intall using yarn or npm:
+Intall the package using yarn or npm:
 ```
 yarn add use-simple-state
 npm install use-simple-state --save
 ```

-Ensure you have the correct peer dependencies (note that these will be updated when hooks are fully released):
+Ensure you have the correct version of React installed (this step will be removed in a future release):
 ```
-yarn add react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2
+yarn add react@16.7.0-alpha.2
-npm install react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2 --save
+npm install react@16.7.0-alpha.2 --save
 ```

 ## Getting Started